Support at Home

 We have purchased subscriptions to a number of resources to aid the development of literacy and numeracy skills.
 These resources can also be accessed from home and are used routinely for homework.

 This is a Maths resource with individual logins for pupils.
 Work is linked to a pupil’s current stage and their teacher sets appropriate tasks.
 Engaging activities and games with built-in rewards from Foundation stage to Key Stage 5.
-Also available as an app for tablet devices.

 Pupils use the Accelerated Reader package in school to promote reading for pleasure and aid comprehension.
 Parents and Carers can login to their child’s account to see which books they have completed, quiz scores and get book recommendations.